LOADING ...

 ("KID, YOU REHABILITATED YOURSELF?")

-I went over to the sargent, said, "Sargeant, you got a lot a damn to
+I went over to the sargent, said, "Sargeant, you got a lot a gall to

-sittin' here on the bench, I mean I'm sittin here on the W bench
+sittin' here on the bench, I mean I'm here on the Group W bench

-said, "Kid, we don't your kind, and we're gonna send you fingerprints
+said, "Kid, we don't like your kind, and gonna send you fingerprints

 off to Washington."

-And friends, somewhere in Washington in some little folder, is a
+And friends, somewhere in Washington enshrined in little folder, is a

-in black and white of my fingerprints.
+study in and white of my fingerprints.
 And the only reason I'm

-singing you this song now is cause you may know in a similar
+singing you this song now is you may know somebody in a similar

 situation, or you may be in a similar situation, and if in a

-situation like that there's only one you can do and that's walk into
+situation that there's only one thing you can do and that's walk into

-one person, just one person does it they may think he's sick and
+one person, just one person does it they may think really sick and

-won't take him.
+they won't him.
 And if two people, two people do it, in harmony,

-they may think they're both faggots and they won't either of them.
+they may think they're both faggots and they won't take of them.

-And people do it, three, can you imagine, three people walking in
+And three people do it, three, can you imagine, three people in

 singin a bar of Alice's and walking out.
 They may think it's an

 organization.
-And can you, can you imagine fifty people a day,I
+And can you, can you fifty people a day,I said

 walking out.
-And they may thinks it's a movement.
+And friends they may it's a movement.

 guitar.